scottgilmartin/DEFT/README.md

 For example, B and D are closer together than B and F, but not as close as B and P or D and T.

 # Caveats
 The code in its current form does not take into account every consonant individually, but rather judges by the "average" consonant of a group.
 This can lead to false positives and negatives in rhyme and alliteration detection.
+It also simply looks for any two syllables that rhyme, even if 'insignificant' fractions of words - a more sophisticated version which considers syllable counts and stress patterns is planned.
 In the case where chunk A rhymes with chunk B, chunk B rhymes with chunk C but chunk A does not rhyme with chunk C, one of the rhymes may be assigned an unrepresentative color.
 The code is also not equipped to recognize the position of a word in a line.